evgenynacu/leveraged-defi-strategy-contracts/docs/requirements/security-requirements.md

 ### SR-006.1: Upgrade Constraints
 - Storage layout must be preserved (append-only)
 - Proxy contracts must remain immutable
-- Upgrade timelock must be enforced
+- Upgrade timelock must be enforced (in v1 is not required, can be added later with bigger TVL)
-- Upgrade governance must be multi-signature or DAO-based
+- Upgrade governance must be multi-signature or DAO-based (in v1 is not required, can be added later with bigger TVL)

 ### SR-006.2: Upgrade Validation
 - Comprehensive testing before upgrade deployment